jtschoonhoven/react-animated-components/README.md

 #### onComplete [() => void]

 Callback function, called when animation is complete.
 Useful for garbage collecting components that have exited, or for composing complex chains of effects.

+#### display ["inline-block" | "block"]

+A shorthand to set the CSS "display" property. **Do not use "inline"** this cannot be animated.
+Any valid CSS display property is valid, but in practice you should use either "inline-block" (the default) or "block".